my1795/VerySimpleATM/Readme.md

 ```
 ## Docker
 Dockerfile is provided.
 You can run the app inside of a container
+prerequisite mvn install (In order to get jar)
 To do this you need to build the image first:
 ```sh
 docker build -t verysimpleatm:0.1 .